howar31/GW2Timer/README.md

 > * Waypoint chatlink with one-click selection.
 > * Highlight all the same World Boss event at the same time while hovering.
 > * Multi-languange support.
->   * Currently support English and Traditional Chinese.
+>   * Currently support English, French(Thanks to nmss) and Traditional Chinese.
 >   * Webpage will remember which language you choose last time.
 No need to re-select everytime you visit the webpage.
 >   * If you would like to contribute additional language translation, feel free to fork the project on Github and send me pull request.
 Or just simply send me plain text translation and I'll make it online!
 > * Note for webpage illustration